About Watermelon Peperomia

 Watermelon Peperomia typically needs repotting every 2-3 years or when it becomes root-bound.
 Spring is the best time to repot, using a well-draining potting mix and a pot only slightly larger than the current one.

-Can I grow Watermelon Peperomia indoors
+Can I grow Watermelon Peperomia in my indoor space

 Difficulty